TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    prevents cross site scripting attacks.

 In the next step the example :php:`GravatarViewHelper` is modified a bit to use the :php:`TagBasedViewHelper`.
-Because the Gravatar-ViewHelper creates an :html:`img`-Tag the use of the Tag-Builder is advised.
+Because the Gravatar ViewHelper creates an :html:`img` tag the use of the :php:`TYPO3Fluid\Fluid\Core\ViewHelper\TagBuilder` is advised.

 .. todo:: Add code